Applied Research Institute Jerusalem (ARIJ)

-- Donors include: Spain, Sweden, Switzerland, the European Union, Oxfam Novib, Rosa Luxemburg Foundation, DanChurchAid, Catholic Relief Services, and the UN (see below for detailed funding information).
+- Donors include: Belgium, Spain, Sweden, Switzerland, European Union, Oxfam Novib, Rosa Luxemburg Foundation, DanChurchAid, Catholic Relief Services, and the UN (see below for detailed funding information).

-- Among the leaders of the political warfare against Israel, seeking to further boycotts, divestment and sanctions (BDS), false accusations of Israeli “apartheid” and “racism,” and support for a Palestinian “right of return”, which is inconsistent with two-state solution.
+- Among the leaders of the political warfare against Israel, seeking to further BDS (boycotts, divestment and sanctions), false accusations of Israeli “apartheid” and “racism,” and support for a Palestinian “right of return” that is inconsistent with a two-state framework.

 - Seeks to map “communities targeted by Israeli activities on the ground to help assess the magnitude of the occurred damages and derive conclusions” and “obtain visual illustration of changes and damages” in order to convey such findings to “Palestinian decision makers, foreign representatives and the public at large.”

-- In December 2017, following President Trump “overturn[ing] the longstanding international commitment to a two-state solution” by naming Jerusalem as the capital of Israel, ARIJ accused Jerusalem of “undergo[ing] intense Israeli colonization practices aimed at encapsulating the city with a belt of settlements that grow towards each other, forming physical barricade that isolates the city from the rest of the West Bank.”
+- In December 2017, ARIJ accused President Trump of “overturn[ing] the longstanding international commitment to a two-state solution” by naming Jerusalem as the capital of Israel and alleged that Israel had engaged in “intense colonization practices aimed at encapsulating the city with a belt of settlements that grow towards each other, forming physical barricade that isolates the city from the rest of the West Bank.”